Kequc/knex-stringcase/README.md

 `ignoreStringcase: (obj) => moment.isMoment(obj)`

 The second parameter will give you the name of the field.
-The name is nested in dot notation `"root.name.name"`.
+This is nested in dot notation `"root.name.name"`.
 If you wish to only convert only shallow results simply ignore everything beyond root.

 `ignoreStringcase: (obj, name) => name !== 'root'`